-The capital programme totals £101.2m which includes all approvals since the budget was set.
-At the time of compiling this report projected spend was 97% of the budget allocation.
+The capital programme totals £101.7m which includes all approvals since the budget was set.
+At the time of compiling this report projected spend was 98% of the budget allocation; actual spend was 42% which indicates that there will be a requirement for some re-phasing at year end.